Central bank: Supranational central banks

 In the second half of the 20th century, the dismantling of colonial systems left some groups of countries using the same currency even though they had achieved national independence.
 In contrast to the unraveling of Austria-Hungary and the Ottoman Empire after World War I, some of these countries decided to keep using a common currency, thus forming a monetary union, and to entrust its management to a common central bank.
 Examples include the Eastern Caribbean Currency Authority, the Central Bank of West African States, and the Bank of Central African States.

 The concept of supranational central banking took a globally significant dimension with the Economic and Monetary Union of the European Union and the establishment of the European Central Bank (ECB) in 1998.
 In 2014, the ECB took an additional role of banking supervision as part of the newly established policy of European banking union.
+Although the US Federal Reserve is not a supranational bank, the prominence of the US dollar gives the institution an outsized role in the international monetary market.

 Central bank mandates

-Central bank mandates and goals can be set by law, executive or is up to the discretion of the central bank depending on the country.
+Central bank mandates and goals can be set by law, executive, or is up to the discretion of the central bank depending on the country.

 Price stability

 The primary role of central banks is usually to maintain price stability, which can be defined as a specific level of inflation.
 Inflation is defined either as the devaluation of a currency or equivalently the rise of prices relative to a currency.
-Most central banks currently have an inflation target close to 2%.
+Many central banks currently have an inflation target close to 2%.
 Alternative approaches to price stability include stability of price indices over longer time periods.

-Since inflation lowers real wages, Keynesians view inflation as the solution to involuntary unemployment.
+Since inflation lowers real wages, Keynesian economists view inflation as the solution to involuntary unemployment.
 However, "unanticipated" inflation leads to lender losses as the real interest rate will be lower than expected.
 Thus, Keynesian monetary policy aims for a steady rate of inflation.

-Central banks as monetary authorities in representative states are intertwined through globalized financial markets.
-As a regulator of one of the most widespread currencies in the global economy, the US Federal Reserve plays an outsized role in the international monetary market.
-Being the main supplier and rate adjusted for US dollars, the Federal Reserve implements a set of requirements to control inflation and unemployment in the US.